 Burlingame Exotic Pet Sitter

-House of Guineas Pet Care is based in San Francisco’s Inner Sunset, and our team of exotic pet specialists travels down the Peninsula to provide in-home care for Burlingame households.
+House of Guineas Pet Care is based in San Francisco’s Inner Sunset, and our team of exotic pet caretakers travels down the Peninsula to provide in-home care for Burlingame families and their little ones.
 We handle everything from the Easton Addition to Mills Estate, and we are comfortable driving past the Hyatt Regency at 4:45 a.m. so you can make your boarding call on time.

 Why Burlingame Exotic Pet Owners Choose Our Team

-Burlingame is a town full of people who sweat the details — tech professionals, clinicians, educators, designers — and the feedback we hear is that they want a sitter who approaches exotic pet care with the same rigor they bring to their own work.
+Burlingame is a town full of people who sweat the details — tech professionals, clinicians, educators, designers — and what pet parents tell us they need is a sitter who approaches exotic pet care with the same rigor they bring to their own work.
 Here is what sets us apart:

-- Veterinary background.
-Our founder, Alexandria, is an exotic veterinary assistant who volunteers with the House Rabbit Society in Richmond, administering subcutaneous RHDV2 vaccines.
-Every specialist on our team is trained under that same clinical lens.
+• Veterinary background.
+Our veterinary-informed team brings backgrounds spanning wildlife rehabilitation to exotic veterinary hospital work.
+Our founder previously worked as an exotic veterinary assistant and volunteered with the House Rabbit Society in Richmond, administering subcutaneous RHDV2 vaccines.
+Every caretaker on our team is trained under that same clinical lens.

-- Species specialization.
-We do not sit dogs and cats.
-This is all we do — rabbits, rodents, reptiles, and birds.
+• Species specialization.
+Exotic pets and cats are our whole focus — rabbits, rodents, reptiles, and birds.
 That focus is hard to find on the Peninsula.

 Exotic Species We Care For in Burlingame